 Rather than observe the nature of nature through the animal kingdom, man has exploited choice and offered the world recklessness as freedom, justified by the animals’ limited choices.
-Even though a bird can fly west at any point in time, it flies east moving with the armadillos, badgers and whatever other animal feels conscious of the connected, collective decision–no vote needed.
+Even though a bird can fly west at any point in time, it flies east moving with the armadillos, badgers and whatever other animal feels conscious of the connected, collective wise decision–no vote needed.

 It’s an order and discipline that keeps it all going.
 But they do not try to duplicate each others mating habits or their hibernation laws as a part of this, they abide to the grander movement and leave the microcosmic culture of other creatures alone.

 Man, on the other hand, sees that there is a shortage of crops and rather than do as any other sane animal would do and harvest, store, uproot, fast, plant more or simply move, he decides to use that out of touch brain to try to improve on mother nature as though she didn’t have the advantage of that huge quark of a connected brain.
 That’s the problem–that overactive western brain that cannot relax.

 Only a man detached from understanding nature can see big in terms of mass.
 All his future planning to reach the final frontier space can be halted by something mass-deficient like a, one centimetre, poison dart frog.

-In a nutshell, it appears that the west holds information and the east holds wisdom.
+In a nutshell, it appears that the west holds information and the east holds the ancient wisdom.
 One could complete the other but… So no, you cannot get the traditional benefits out of meditation here in the city, simply because you cannot truly quiet that scheming mind, you just don’t have the time.